ihhub/penguinV/README.md

 #SSE/AVX support
 We do not provide source code for identification whether your CPU supports SSE2/AVX 2.0.
 This should be your part of code.
 We made this to support cross-platform code.

-If you CPU does not support AVX 2.0 or SSE2 just do NOT use related files in your project :wink:
+If your CPU does not support AVX 2.0 or SSE2 just do NOT use related files in your project :wink:

 #License
 This project is under 3-clause BSD License.
 Please refer to file **LICENSE** for more details.